victorx64/devrating/README.md

 It counts the deleted lines of code in the PR and builds a contributor rating based on code stability.
 Low-rated members are encouraged to post more code in PR because their code statistically lives less.
 Having PRs with the same stability makes it easy to calculate the amount of work done.

+Merge commits authors treated as authors of the PRs.
 In the case of rebased PRs, it treats each commit as a separate PR.

 # Usage with .NET